DigiDuncan/Charm-Legacy/data.md

 * `resolution: int`, the "ticks per beat" of the charts contained in the song[^1].
 * `offset: int`[^2], the offset in milliseconds<sup>?</sup> that the ticks are pushed forward.
 (An offset of 100 would mean tick 0 refers to the time 0.1s.)
 * `charts: List[Chart]`: Every chart associated with this song.
-* `lyricphrases: List[LyricPhrase]`: A list of LyricPhrases associated with this song.
+* `lyricphrases: List[LyricPhrase]`: A list of LyricPhrases associated with this song, sorted by position.

 ### Functions